National Earth Science Teachers Association, Windows to the Universe/NBC Learn

 - Comments from expert scientist: This short movie gives a very good insight into the problems faced by species (in this case butterflies) when adapting to climate change.
 As a movie is makes it easier to follow the facts, and to see the researcher involved in the study.
 The video focuses on two scientists and there is so much variation in the response of species to climate change that those two researchers likely do not give the whole picture.

 About the Pedagogy

-- The video is treated as a standalone: a lesson plan is available with it in the Windows to the Universe site ( http://www.windows2universe.org/earth/changing_planet?adaptation_species_intro.html ).
+- A lesson plan is available with the video at the Windows to the Universe site http://www.windows2universe.org/earth/changing_planet/adaptation_species_intro.html.

 Next Generation Science Standards See how this Video supports: